4rm/UpvoteDownloader/README.md

 <ul>
 <li>Figure out how to download images from tumblr that don't end in an image file extension</li>
 <li>Change UserInfo.py to a cfg or text file</li>
-<li>Install youtube-dl and imgurpython for the user instead of them having to doit manully</li>
+<li>Install youtube-dl and imgurpython for the user instead of them having to do it manully</li>
 </ul>